nathan-rousselot/scoop/README.md

 ## Citation

-If you use this code in your research, please cite the following paper:
+If you use Scoop, or this code, in your research please cite the following paper:

 ```bibtex
 TBD --> anonymized